akara44/gitApi/README.md

 # gitApi
 # EXTRACTING PROFILE INFORMATION WITH GITHUB API
--I rebuilt a project that was previously done with js using PHP's Curl structure.
+- I rebuilt a project that was previously done with js using PHP's Curl structure.
 I used Github's own apis in the project.
 Thanks to the project, we can view the profile information and repos of the user whose GitHub username is entered.
 - You can use the project for all purposes..<br> <br> <br>
 ![gitApi](gitApi.PNG) <br> <br>